 Most short-term loans require very frequent payments.
 Making payments monthly, weekly, or even daily is typical.
 If your business does not have a consistent annual revenue source, you might want to consider other loan options with more flexible repayment terms.

 Potential for Significant Debt

 Like most forms of financing, you will acquire debt when you take out a short-term loan.
-Acquiring any business debt will always be a little risky, so you should only apply for a loan if you’ll be able to pay it on time and in full.
+Acquiring any business debt will always be risky, so you should only apply for a loan if you can pay it on time and in full.
 Otherwise, you will be caught in a destructive cycle of debt repayments.
-This can ultimately jeopardize your company’s future and its ability to find financing in the future.
+This can ultimately jeopardize your company's future and its ability to find financing in the future.

-Though there are many financing options out there thanks to alternative lenders, your business will still have to choose the one that’s right for you.
-Sometimes bad credit or missing financial statements can get in the way of securing financing or lead to high interest rates.
-To know what you’ll need to secure a short-term loan, check out the list below.
+Though there are many financing options out there, thanks to alternative lenders, your business will still have to choose the one that's right for you.
+Sometimes bad credit or missing financial statements can get in the way of securing financing or lead to high-interest rates.
+Check out the list below to know what you'll need to secure a short-term loan.